Professionals and Free Resources to help with Aging in Place

 By continuing you are agreeing to the Aging Uniquely Health and Legal Disclaimer at the bottom of the page.

-Aging in place professions can help with many aspects of aging in place including home modifications, changing the approach to a task and connecting the older adult and family with supportive resources.
+Aging in place professions can help with many aspects of aging in place including:

 Some of these professionals may require an order from a doctor.
-It is also important to note, some of these services may be covered by Medicare or insurance and there are community resources that could be free as well.
+Some of these services may or may NOT be covered by insurance or Medicare.
+It is always helpful to ask these professionals for resources to help cover the costs.

 Primary Care Physician / Family Doctor

-If you have concerns about yourself or your family member falling or being able to care for themselves of their home, considering speaking to your doctor.
-Your doctor may want to assess for a change in health or make a referral to the appropriate allied health professional (below).
-It might also be necessary to go to a specialty doctor depending on the doctors recommendations.
+If you have concerns about yourself or your family member being able to care for themselves of their home, considering speaking to a doctor.
+The doctor may want to assess for a change in health or make a referral to the appropriate allied health professional (below).
+It might also be necessary to go to a specialty doctor, get lab work, or get other tests done.
+This helps the doctor ensure they understand the root cause of any changes or challenges someone is having.

 Occupational Therapist